 In contrast to many other cities, taxis are not expensive in Hong Kong.
 A colour-coding system is used to distinguish taxis serving different areas and destinations:

 Upon your arrival in Hong Kong, you can get in touch with local tourism professionals for further information and to help organize your stay.Hong Kong Tourism Board

 Offers practical information and many useful recommendations (accommodation, restaurants, public transport, festivals, cultural events, etc.).

 At various locations throughout the city, the Hong Kong Tourism Board operates centres where you can obtain information and recommendations for your stay in Hong Kong.
 Listed below are the main addresses for the HKTB's visitor information centres :

-The official website of the China National Tourist Office (CNTO), maintained by its New York office, provides a wealth of information on Hong Kong.
+The official website of the China National Tourist Office (CNTO) provides a wealth of information on Hong Kong.

 Upon arrival at Hong Kong International Airport, thermal sensors check your temperature.
 If it is considered high, you may be requested to step aside for secondary screening.

 There are no vaccination requirements for visitors to Hong Kong.